krusynth/digitalpolicy/content/_info/software-development.md

 After that, you'll need to make sure [you have funding for any needed licenses or other costs](/policies/procurement/#planning).
 All tools have some sort of upkeep around them - even just for account management - so in most cases you'll probably need a labor contract to support anything new, or anything you're building.

 Open source tools – such as various flavors of unix/linux, or databases like MySQL/MariaDB – can usually be used at most agencies, but some large agencies will only allow them if there's a support contract that can be acquired for them.
 Again, the standard governance process will apply here.
-It can be useful to have an agency-hosted repository that only has "secure" versions of packages, or at a minimum a version-control tool that scans for insecure packages in build lists.
+It can also be useful to have an agency-hosted repository that only has "secure" versions of open source packages, or at a minimum a version-control tool that scans for insecure versions of packages in build lists.

 ### Popular Government Tools